This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 |Saleable weight||1600 g||43.00%||–||$24.38||$15.24||125g||$1.91||2.3446||0.2931|

-When using a cooking loss test form, note the following, referring to Figure 5:
+When using a cooking loss test form, note the following, referring to Table 7.6:

 - The form specifies the time and temperature of the roasting.

-- The column headings are similar to the column headings on the meat cutting yield test form (Figure 4), as you are measuring similar things.
+- The column headings are similar to the column headings on the meat cutting yield test form (Table 7.5), as you are measuring similar things.

-- The first line in Figure 5 lists the weight and wholesale cost of the roast (total value).
+- The first line in Table 7.6 lists the weight and wholesale cost of the roast (total value).

 - The trimmed weight is the weight of the roast that is placed in the oven.
-Some fat and gristle has been trimmed off in the kitchen.
+Some fat and gristle have been trimmed off in the kitchen.
 In the example, about 900 g have been trimmed.
 Technically, if the trim has some value, it should be used to reduce the total value of the roast.
-However, for simplicity it is ignored in this example.
+However, for simplicity, it is ignored in this example.

 - After cooking for 2 hours and 30 minutes (the time stated on the test form), the roast is weighed and the cooked weight is entered on the form.